Welcome to the Madison County, Ohio Board of Elections' Website

 For Voter I.D. purposes "current" means the document was issued on a date within one year immediately preceding the date of the election at which the voter seeks to vote, or has on it an expiration date which has not passed as of the date of the election in which the voter seeks to vote.

 Donít get caught in a long line this May!

 Beat the line and vote an absentee ballot

 Receive an Absentee Ballot Ė By Mail

-Absentee ballot applications for the May 7, 2013 Special Election may be submitted to the Madison County Board of Elections at any time.
+Absentee ballot applications for the May 6, 2014 Primary Election may be submitted to the Madison County Board of Elections at any time.
 If you desire an absentee ballot application, click here to fill in and print out the absentee ballot application.

 Absentee Ballot Ė In-Person

 Voters may vote at the Board of Electionís office during the office hours listed above.